nishy2000/nsAttachedProperties/README.md

 This attached property can be used to improve the scrolling behavior of a nested ScrollViewer by rotating the mouse wheel.

 As a concrete behavior, this attached property can be used to prevent the inner ScrollViewer from always handling the mouse wheel events when the ScrollViewer is nested.

+The behavior for handling mouse wheel events is specified by the MouseWheelHandlingMode enumeration value.

 This attached property is mainly used for controls that use ScrollViewer to display content, such as DataGrid/ListView/ListBox.
 However, it can also be set for Window, Grid, GroupBox, etc.